 You look at the page and rub your eyes in disbelief.
 Did he really write: “‘DON’T’ Follow Me on Facebook?”
 You’re thinking to yourself that it must be a missprint.
 No, you are not seeing things and no, it is not a missprint.

-“If you have arrived on my business website (in this case it is CreationIS), this is where I want you to be.
+“If you have arrived on my business website (in this case: CreationIS), this is where I want you to be.
 You have found my business.
 You have reached the front door of my office, opened the door, walked in and now are free to browse the merchandise without interference from a sales person; and (when you are ready), you can call our office number to ask more questions about our services.
 I don’t want you to leave and go down the street to the local social internet coffee klatch (Facebook) and look for updates about my business.” says Mathew Zupan, owner of CreationIS; a web design and internet marketing company since 1998.

 If you want to know what is going on and you want to get the latest and best information about my business – come to my business.
 I’m a business owner just like you.
 I don’t have all day to hang out at the local coffee shop next door, or the local social club function, or even the monthly business networking meet-n-greet.
 Don't get me wrong, I like to do these things too; but they are not my business, my business is my business.